Ruhnama: Education

 Ruhnama was the most integral aspect of the national educational curriculum across multiple domains.
-This emphasis on Ruhnama obviously run in parallel to a rapid deterioration in overall standards of education.
+This emphasis on Ruhnama obviously ran in parallel to a rapid deterioration in overall standards of education.

 A course in Ruhnama was mandated for all students in school as part of social sciences.
 It was also made a required reading across all universities, and knowledge of the text was necessary for holding state employment; this perpetuated discrimination on minorities who were not proficient in Turkmen.
 Turkmen State University even had a "Department of the Holy Ruhnama of Türkmenbaşy the Great", and Ruhnama Studies were pursued as a major research agenda in the country, often at the cost of academic disciplines.

-The text also doubled as the sole government-approved version of history across all Turkmen schools until Nyýazow's demise, and had a substantial negative impact on academic scholarship.
+The text also doubled as the sole government-approved version of history across all Turkmen schools until Niyazov's demise, and had a substantial negative effect on academic scholarship.
 Several conferences on Ruhnama itself were organised by historical and cultural institutes.
 Other common topics were Turkmen epics, ancient Turkmen culture, and men of eminence – all deriving from Ruhnama.
 The only books which were allowed to be published were those whose views were in service of Ruhnama; Turkmenistan does not have a significant record of public debates surrounding history, unlike other post-Soviet states.

 In 2004, primary and secondary schools were assigned between two and four hours a week to Ruhnama while universities were assigned from four to eight hours.
 26 of the 57 examination cards for the 2006 Turkmenistan University Entrance Examination revolved around themes set in Ruhnama.
 In the words of Laura E. Kennedy, Ruhnama was taught with a theological zeal.

 Berdimuhamedow

 In his early days, Ruhnama was led away from its earlier spot-of-prominence though it continued to be a part of educational curricula.
-In Spring of 2007, official references to Ruhnama were trimmed and around 2009-10, television broadcasts of Ruhnama stopped.
+In Spring of 2007, official references to Ruhnama were trimmed and around 2009–10, television broadcasts of Ruhnama stopped.
 Scholars have noted these incremental changes to fit Berdimuhamedow's posturing as a would-be harbinger of Turkmen renaissance, which necessitated partial critique of his predecessor's tenure.

 In 2011, the requirement to pass a secondary-school examination on the Ruhnama was rescinded.
 And in 2014, it was finally declared that Turkmen universities would no longer test applicants on their knowledge of the book, in what Slavomir Horak interpreted as the total purge of Ruhnama from Turkmen educational curricula.

-It has been noted that books written by Berdimuhamedow, Nyýazow's successor, have begun to be included in coursework.
-Luca Anceschi, an expert on the region and University of Glasgow professor, sees this as a transfer of Nyýazow's cult of personality to Berdimuhamedow.
+It has been noted that books written by Berdimuhamedow, Niyazov's successor, had begun to be included in coursework following his inauguration as leader.
+Luca Anceschi, an expert on the region and University of Glasgow professor, saw this as a transfer of Niyazov's cult of personality to Berdimuhamedow.